The Resurrection of the Golden Wolf

-The Resurrection of the Golden Wolf (蘇る金狼, Yomigaeru Kinrō) is a 1979 Japanese crime thriller film based on a novel by Haruhiko Oyabu.
+The Resurrection of the Golden Wolf (蘇る金狼, Yomigaeru Kinrō) is a 1979 Japanese crime thriller film directed by Tōru Murakawa, based on a novel of the same name by Haruhiko Oyabu.
 It stars Yūsaku Matsuda as a criminal who disguises himself as a salaryman, and Jun Fubuki as his girlfriend.
-It was directed by Toru Murakawa.
+The film was theatrically released by Toei Company on August 25, 1979, in Japan.

 Plot

 Tetsuya Asakura, a mild-mannered accountant works for an oil company by day and as a bank-robbing assassin by night.
 Hell-bent on bringing his corporation down, he finds he's not the only one as another criminal blackmails the top officials from the corporation.
 As loyalties are tested and double-crossed, Asakura soon finds himself in a deadly battle with the mafia.